 If you’re looking for a durable fabric for any landscape situation, HOOPLE Premium Pro Garden Weed Barrier fits the bill.
 Because of its thickness, it tends to drain more slowly than thinner fabrics in heavy rainfall, but remains highly permeable in average precipitation.
 The nonwoven fabric is durable enough to withstand the pressure of brick pavers and heavy stone.
 Whether you cover it with mulch or not, UV stabilizers prevent it from rotting when exposed to direct sunlight.
 The company guarantees it for five years of use in your landscape without damage.

 The lightweight, nonwoven fabric of DeWitt Weed Barrier is guaranteed for up to 12 years and best for small beds and low-traffic areas.
 Despite the UV protective coating, this landscape fabric requires a layer of mulch after installation to protect it from direct sun exposure.
 Unlike other fabrics prone to unraveling, Dewitt Weed Barrier won’t fray when cut and has had hydrophilic treatment to allow for maximum water, air, and nutrient penetration.

 When you combine the toughness of nonwoven fabrics with the permeability of perforated ones, you end up with an incredibly strong and versatile hybrid.
-Made of nonwoven polypropylene, the thick needle-punched fabric is highly permeable and equally effective beneath rocks and landscape beds.
+Made of nonwoven polypropylene, this needle-punched landscape fabric is highly permeable and equally effective beneath rocks and landscape beds.
 It’s also a great choice for covering sloped areas for weed and erosion control.
-FLARMOR Landscape Fabric will degrade quickly under direct sunlight, so it requires a covering of mulch or rock after installation.
-Available in 3-foot by 300-foot rolls only, it’s best suited for big jobs to minimize leftovers.
+Note that FLARMOR Pro Garden Landscape Fabri will degrade quickly under direct sunlight, so it requires a covering of mulch or rock after installation.